-Participating buildings on each side of the square within the Courthouse Historic District have received some tough love, leaving them in an ugly duckling stage for quite some time.
+Participating buildings on each side of the square and others within the Courthouse Historic District have received some tough love, leaving them in an ugly duckling stage for quite some time.
 But a swan has since emerged at each location.

 Here is a photo collage of each building showing a historic picture from long ago, plus a “before,” “during,” and “after” photo, if available.
 Many thanks to all the participants who made this possible for all of us to appreciate.

 Constructed in 1873, the two-story portion has held a variety of businesses including dry goods, grocery, restaurant, and seed store.
 Dr. Jesse Smith, who delivered Marion Morrison (aka John Wayne) in 1907, had her office on the second floor.
 In 1898, two one-story additions were built at the rear of the building – a flour warehouse was adjacent to the two-story building and an express (freight) office was housed to the east.
 Of the buildings participating in the Façade Project, this one had its entire storefront, except for the original iron pillars, removed and replaced.